-Netflix TV shows: The 40 best series to watch in the UK
+Netflix TV shows: The 50 best original series to watch in the UK

-From 'The Crown' and 'Stranger Things' to 'BoJack Horseman' and 'Rick and Morty'
+From ‘The Crown’ and ‘Stranger Things’ to ‘BoJack Horseman’ and ‘Rick and Morty’, Ed Power has you covered

 Netflix's televised revolution began in earnest in February 2013, when the machiavellian political schemer Frank Underwood looked straight into the camera and casually snapped a dog’s neck.
 It was the first episode of House of Cards – a $100 million TV series that would only be available on the Internet.